pdiveris/sixacts/docs/provision.md

 ##### Look at
 * Ubuntu MicroK8s
 *

 ## POST DEPLOYMENT
 Until I find how to instruct Laravel mix to produce sane JS output for/from my React components, after deployment it might be worth manually uglifying the main output
 * `uglifyjs  public/js/app.js --compress -o apismall.js` and
-* replace site's api.js with newly creayed file
+* replace site's api.js with newly created file